VictorGerin/question1_sanitize_str/README.md

 # question1_sanitize_str

-This is a simple function project to sanitize a string removing any qoute in the text
+This is a simple function project to sanitize a string removing any quote in the text

 ## before run
   yarn install # to install all depedences